MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

 Preexisting selections and modifiers
 ------------------------------------

-group *group-name*
+group `group-name`
-    selects the atoms in the :class:`AtomGroup` passed to the function as an argument named *group-name*.
-Only the atoms common to *group-name* and the instance :meth:`~select_atoms` was called from will be considered.
+    selects the atoms in the :class:`AtomGroup` passed to the function as an argument named `group-name`.
+Only the atoms common to `group-name` and the instance :meth:`~MDAnalysis.core.groups.AtomGroup.select_atoms` was called
-    *group-name* will be included in the parsing just by comparison of atom indices.
-This means that it is up to the user to make sure they were defined in an appropriate :class:`Universe`.
+    from will be considered, unless ``group`` is preceded by the ``global`` keyword. `group-name` will be included in the parsing just by comparison of atom indices.
+This means that it is up to the user to make sure the `group-name` group was defined in an appropriate :class:`Universe`.

-fullgroup *group-name*
-    just like the ``group`` keyword with the difference that all the atoms of *group-name* are included.
-The resulting selection may therefore have atoms that were initially absent from the instance :meth:`~select_atoms` was called from.

-    .. deprecated:: 0.11
-       The use of ``fullgroup`` has been deprecated in favor of the equivalent ``global group``.

 global *selection*
     by default, when issuing